-Founder and still independent owner of a cosmetics business estimated to be worth over $900 million, and the youngest member of the most famous reality-TV family in the world (until the next generation started arriving, that is), Kylie has made one life-affirming decision after another, triumphing in the face of all sorts of skeptics and naysayers who didn't believe the Kardashian-Jenner kid had it in her.
+Once the baby of the most famous reality-TV family in the world, the Kylie Cosmetics founder has made one life-affirming decision after another, slyly smiling in the face of every skeptic and naysayer who didn't believe the wildly successful entrepreneur and soon-to-be mother of two had it in her.

-Of course, her most scrutinized move to date was her decision to have a baby at 20 with boyfriend Travis Scott, the news that she was pregnant coming as a relative shock despite what we thought was the celebrity world's decreasing ability to really surprise anybody.
+Of course, her most scrutinized move to date was her decision to have her first child at 20 with Travis Scott, the news that she was pregnant coming as a relative shock despite what we thought was the celebrity world's (not to mention the Kardashian-Jenner family's) waning ability to truly surprise anybody.

 No one doubted that Kylie's child would grow up with the support of a tight-knit, loving family that is just living these days for the ever-adorable little ones in their midst.
-Kris Jenner is now a grandmother of 10, and the proverbial village has become way less proverbial.
+Kris Jenner is a grandmother of 10 and counting, making the proverbial village significantly less proverbial.

-But who was this Travis Scott, the man Kylie trusted enough after a handful of months of dating to become her partner in parenthood, a job for life no matter what happens between a couple down the road?
-(A road that, despite oodles of recent speculation, hasn't taken them to Marriage Land yet.)
+But who was this Travis Scott, the man Kylie trusted enough after a handful of months of dating to become her partner in parenthood, a job for life no matter what happens down the road?
+(A road that continues to have its twist and turns, destination unclear.)

-"I have my wife and baby backstage," he told a concert audience in Miami last fall, warming hearts and causing all sorts of confusion at the same time.
+"I have my wife and baby backstage," the platinum-selling artist told a concert audience in Miami in 2018, warming hearts and causing all sorts of confusion at the same time.
 A source confirmed to E!
 News that they were not married, but had simply settled into referring to each other as "wife" or "husband."
 "It's fun for them and they're a family, so why not?" the insider said.

 Why not, indeed.

-"We both experienced this for the first time, so I love learning together and just watching him with her," Kylie told sister Kendall Jenner in a chat for Australian Vogue last summer.
+"We both experienced this for the first time, so I love learning together and just watching him with her," Kylie told sister Kendall Jenner in a chat for Australian Vogue in 2018.
 "He's so good with her and she's really obsessed with him."

-There was, however, paperwork involved when they bought a 9,680-square-foot home in the Beverly Hills Post Office neighborhood together for $13.45 million, records showing that Kylie and Travis split the purchase right down the middle—just as a couple of independently wealthy, mutually successful young parents might want to do in this day and age.
+They also didn't bother to cut ties with the 9,680-square-foot home in the Beverly Hills Post Office neighborhood they bought together for $13.45 million, records showing that Kylie and Travis split the purchase right down the middle—just as a couple of independently wealthy, mutually successful young parents might want to do in this day and age.
 The house boasts seven bedrooms, including a 2,300-square-foot master suite, and 10 bathrooms.

 "That's when I started putting s--t out and getting attention," he told Complex in 2012.
 "I left L.A., came back home to Houston, and my parents is like, 'Man, get the f--k out my house, you're not about to do s--t, you about to be a bum.'"
 So back to L.A. he went, and he had over a dozen messages from T.I. waiting when he landed.